philipwalton/blog/_drafts/how-to-test-private-javascript-functions.markdown

 ---
 layout: post
-title: How to Unit Test 'Private' JavaScript Functions
+title: How to Unit Test Private JavaScript Functions
 tags:
 - JavaScript
 ---

-JavaScript closures provide an excellent way to keep variables and properties out of the global scope.
-And this is particularly important in JavaScript because all scripts run in the global scope, so it's quite easy to inadvertently pick the same variable name used by some other library.
+JavaScript's closures provide an excellent way to make variables and functions private, keeping them out of the global scope.
+This is particularly important in the browser because all scripts share the same scope, and it's quite easy to inadvertently pick a variable or function name used by another library.

-The problem, however, is that when functions are hidden inside a closure, they become impossible to test outside of that scope.
+The problem, however, is that when functions are hidden inside a closure, it's very difficult to test them.

 Here's an example: